Woodcock Banding at Pineridge Grouse Camp

 - And much more!

-Representatives from the American Bird Conservancy, Woodcock Minnesota, Woodcock Limited and the US Fish & Wildlife will be in attendance to assist the program and answer any questions you may have about the national wingbee and other study projects like using GPS transmitters to track migration which has just started in Minnesota.
+Representatives from the American Bird Conservancy, American Woodcock Society-Pineridge Chapter and the US Fish & Wildlife will be in attendance to assist the program and answer any questions you may have about the national wingbee and other study projects like using GPS transmitters to track migration which has just started in Minnesota.

 We have very limited spots available for this program.
 Meals are included in the program and PGC also offers a limited amount of RV hookups (electric only).
 If you’re interested please call (218) 301-6083 or email email@example.com for availability, pricing and to answer any other questions you may have on this chance to see the timberdoodle other then the fall.